-The National Education Union (NEU) has concluded that, as part of school and college measures for wider reopening, risk assessments to ensure safety must include individual risk assessments for each member of staff which consider their specific circumstances and the level of risk to them before decisions are taken on how they will be asked to work.
+The National Education Union (NEU) has concluded that risk assessments to ensure safety must include individual risk assessments for each member of staff which consider their specific circumstances and the level of risk to them before decisions are taken on how they will be asked to work.

 This advice for leaders is intended to help you carry out that exercise.
 Please read it alongside our general advice on ensuring safety for at risk groups

 This advice sets out specific considerations which should be taken into account when individual risk assessments are being conducted.
 Included is a model letter which can be used with NEU approval to gather relevant information which staff wish to provide.
 Also read our general advice on risk assessment which is aimed at ensuring you have the confidence as well as the knowledge needed.

 Why are individual risk assessments needed?

 Risk assessments are a legal requirement under the Management of Health and Safety at Work Regulations 1999.
 They are also an essential tool in managing the workplace safely, especially in the current crisis, and ensuring staff understand the measures being put in place to ensure safety.